Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 42. The primary goal of acid-base homeostasis is to maintain what?

-43. What are the potential causes of Respiratory Alkalosis?
+43. What are some potential causes of Respiratory Alkalosis?

-44. Which organ system maintains the normal level of HCO3 at 24 mEq/L?
+44. Which organ system maintains the normal level of Bicarb at 24 mEq/L?

 The renal system.

-45. What is the limiting factor for H+ excretion in the renal tubules?
+45. What is the limiting factor for hydrogen excretion in the renal tubules?

-46. What acts as the “first-line” or immediate defense against the accumulation of H+ ions?
+46. What acts as the “first-line” or immediate defense against the accumulation of Hydrogen ions?

 Blood buffer systems.

-47. A primary respiratory problem is determined by?
+47. A primary respiratory problem is determined by what?

-If the PaCO2 is less than 35 mmHg or Greater than 45 mmHg.
+It is determined if the PaCO2 is less than 35 or greater than 45.

 49. If a patient has a pH of 7.49, what would this define?